michaelplanknz/interacting-random-walk-models/README.md

-# Random walk models in the life sciences: including local interactions
+# Random walk models in the life sciences: including births, deaths and local interactions

-Code for example results shown in review article "Random walk models in the life sciences: including local interactions" by Plank, Simpson & Baker.
+Code for example results shown in review article [Random walk models in the life sciences: including births, deaths and local interactions](https://doi.org/10.1098/rsif.2024.0422) by Plank, Simpson & Baker.

+A preprint of the article is available [here](https://arxiv.org/abs/2411.10972).

+The final version of the article will be published in Interface [here](https://doi.org/10.1098/rsif.2024.0422).

+## Structure of this repository

 The /Julia/ folder contains Julia code to reproduce the results on lattice-based models shown in Figures 1 and 2.

 The /Matlab/ folder contains Matlab code to reproduce the results on the spatial logistic model shown in Figure 4.

-# How to use this repository
+## How to use this repository

 To reproduce the results on the spatial logistic model, navigate to the /Matlab/ folder and run the Matlab script *main.m*.
 This runs simulations of the ABM and solves the spatial moment dynamics equation for $u_2(\xi,t)$ described in Box 4 of the paper, as well as the mean-field model (which is the logisitc growth equation).